Brian-S-Poon/dimly/README.md

 ## Privacy

-Dimly stores only what it needs to function — brightness levels, per-site locks, and schedule rules — using Chrome’s storage APIs.
+Dimly stores only what it needs to function: brightness levels, per-site locks, and schedule rules, using Chrome’s storage APIs.
 It never sends data anywhere.
 See [PRIVACY.md](./PRIVACY.md) for details.

 ---